joelchoo/live-parking-info/basic-web-app/pres/presentation.md

 # What is an API call?

 * Way for apps to communicate (over the internet)
-* An API call is like a phone call to a wise man who has the answers to your questions
+* An API call is like a phone call to a wise person who has the answers to your questions
   * "What time is it now?"
   * "Where are all the carparks in Singapore?"
   * "What is the current price of Bitcoin?"